Start Using Studio

 The Snippet Scripting Language

 Snippet is the in-house scripting language used for all custom scripting needs in Studio.
 Custom scripting isn't required, but it helps you fine-tune your scripts to achieve the workflow your organization needs.
-You can learn about Snippet if you need to use it to customize your scripts.
+You can learn about custom code snippets if you need to use them to customize your scripts.
+Additional reference information about scripting with Snippet in Studio is available in the Scripting Guide section of the online help.

 Test and Debug Scripts